-The Techne programme offers the opportunity for all students to gain experience by spending time in a techne partner organisation.
+The Techne programme offers the opportunity for all students to gain experience by spending time with a partner organisation.
 Come along to this session to hear from students who have been on placements and partner organisations looking for placement students.
+Representatives from the following partner organisations will be attending: Surrey Hills Arts, National Theatre, Historic Royal Palaces, Studio Wayne McGregor, Guildhall, National Archives, Wellcome Collection, Kew Gardens